wbaopaul/scATAC-pro/README.md

 - Now provide [scATAC-pro tutorial in R](https://scatacpro-in-r.netlify.app/index.html) for access QC metrics and perform downstream analysis
 - Current version: 1.1.4
 - Recent updates
-    * *demplx_fastq*: the input supports PATH of the DIRECTORY of 10x fastq files
+    * *demplx_fastq*: the input supports PATH to the DIRECTORY of 10x fastq files
     * *runGO*: update background genes to be all genes associated with any peak
     * *integrate*: add VFACS (Variable Features Across ClusterS) option for the integration module, **which reselect variable features across cell clusters after an initial clustering, followed by